-At the end of undergraduate medical training, the medical student will be able to:
+At the end of this unit, the medical student will be able to:

-- Describe the differences in clinical presentation between lower and upper UTIs
+- Describe the differences in clinical presentation of cystitis and pyelonephritis

-- Outline the risk factors associated with viral and fungal pediatric UTIs
+- Identify modifiable and non-modifiable risk factors associated with bacterial, viral, and fungal UTIs in children

-- Describe the anatomic and functional sequelae of untreated pediatric UTIs
+- Describe the anatomic, physiologic, and clinical sequelae of repeated and untreated pediatric UTIs

 - Summarize the diagnostic evaluation of pediatric UTIs